 7.1.4 FA Debts - Interest Charge on Debts

-An interest charge can be applied to outstanding social security, FA, student assistance and PPL payment debts of individuals who have failed to enter into, or have not complied with, an acceptable payment arrangement.
+An interest charge can be applied to outstanding social security, FA (1.1.F.02), student assistance, PPL payment debts of individuals (1.1.I.90) or CCS and ACCS debts (1.1.D.60) of approved providers (1.1.A.90) who have failed to enter into, or have not complied with, an acceptable payment arrangement.

-An interest charge will be applied to an individual's debt from the day after the debt is due and payable, i.e. on the 29th day after the date of the debt notice, where the outstanding debt has not been paid in full or the individual has not entered into or is not complying with, a payment arrangement.
+An interest charge will be applied to an individual or approved provider debt from the day after the debt is due and payable, i.e. on the 29th day after the date of the debt notice, where the outstanding debt has not been paid in full or the individual or approved provider has not entered into or is not complying with, a payment arrangement.

 Exemptions apply where an individual remains in receipt of FTB by instalments or a social security payment.
 Debts for these individuals are recovered through deductions from their ongoing payments.